You’re building your email list, right?

 11. The best places to ask for email addresses

-There’s one last piece of the puzzle missing: where to ask for your readers’ email addresses.
+Last piece of the puzzle: where to ask for emails.

 Option 1.
 The Home page

-These readers can be converted very easily with a “feature box.”
-A feature box is simply a large area near the top of your homepage that stands out and clearly asks for a reader to opt in.
+These readers convert well with a “feature box”—a prominent section near the top that stands out and clearly asks for an opt-in.

 NeilPatel